 Noble Man Institute

-Noble Man Institute is an exciting retreat-based leadership program for newly initiated brothers of Sigma Tau Gamma with a curriculum based on Kouzes & Posner’s book, Leadership Challenge.
-In many ways, this is the Fraternity’s national new member welcome program.
-The Institute centers around our six principles while bringing together alumni and undergraduate members of Sigma Tau Gamma from across our regions to develop leadership skills, expand knowledge of the fraternity, and facilitate team building.
+Noble Man Institute is an exciting retreat-based leadership program for newly initiated brothers of Sigma Tau Gamma with a curriculum based on Kouzes & Posner’s book, The Student Leadership Challenge.
+In many ways, this is the Fraternity’s national new member development program.
+The Institute takes place during the fall semester and centers around our six principles while bringing together alumni and undergraduate members of Sigma Tau Gamma from across the country.
+The institute is designed to develop leadership skills, expand knowledge of the fraternity, and facilitate team building.
 Undergraduates participate in large and small group activities, including outdoor ropes course-based activities in four different regional sites.

-This supreme governing body of Sigma Tau Gamma brings together generations of members to determine the direction of the Fraternity in the coming years.
+This supreme meeting of Sigma Tau Gamma, taking place in even-numbered years, brings together generations of members to determine the direction of the Fraternity for the next two years and beyond.
 The gathering was held sporadically until 1946 when a reliable biennial schedule was established.
 The location of Grand Conclave changes allowing members to not only enjoy the camaraderie of one another but also experience the excitement and sites of a new city.
 At Grand Conclave, guests will enjoy fraternal brotherhood through speakers, workshops, banquets, ritual and recognition ceremonies.
-The Brotherhood also elects the Fraternity President and Board of Directors, considers legislation, amendments to the Constitution and Laws and learns about Fraternity programs.
+The House of Delegates, which is the supreme governing body of Sigma Tau Gamma, also elects the Fraternity President and Board of Directors, and considers new legislation and amendments to the Constitution, Laws, and Policies of Sigma Tau Gamma.